AyuGram/AyuGramDocs/android/saving.md

 - Messages won't be affected by any Telegram update, event or action
 - These can be easily synchronized between devices

 Also, our saving system **automatically** tries to download files before they expire on the server, **giving more chances to save a media**.
-It's all stored in `Download/AyuGram/Saved Attachments`.
+It's all stored in `Download/AyuGram/Saved Attachments` by default, *tho you can change it in the **AyuGram Preferences***.
 If you see it in a gallery - create file `.nomedia` in this folder manually.

+Database location - `/data/data/com.radolyn.ayugram/databases/ayu-data*`.

 **But it's hard to maintain.
 Really.** You can be sure that messages will be in an **AyuGram database**, but some of them won't be displayed for a reason how we load them in chats.
 Also, it may cause potato phones **lag/crash** when loading a big batch of deleted messages.
 So we suggest using it **if you really need it**.